 How to Deal With Your Toddler’s or Preschooler’s Nightmares

 You won’t know your toddler or preschooler has even had a nightmare, of course, unless she tells you about it.
 And remember that your child can have nightmares that even she won’t remember.

-However, you’ll probably experience the occasional middle-of-the-night waking when your toddler or preschooler does have a nightmare, and when that happens, you need to be ready to help her through her fears.
+However, you’ll probably experience the occasional middle-of-the-night waking when your toddler or preschooler does have a nightmare.
+When that happens, you need to be ready to help her through her fears.
 Keep the following in mind as you work to comfort your toddler or preschooler after a nightmare:

 - Your child’s fear is real.
 The events of your little one’s nightmare may be fictional, but his fear isn’t.
-Respect your toddler’s or preschooler’s feelings, and offer plenty of comfort and reassurance.
-Physical reassurance is especially good — offer plenty of hugs!
+Respect your toddler’s or preschooler’s feelings.
+Offer plenty of comfort and reassurance.
+Physical reassurance is especially good.
+Offer plenty of hugs!

 - Cutesy techniques may work, but they can also backfire.
-Some parents have luck with techniques like “magical monster spray” (child sprays a bit of lavender-scented water at bedtime, to ward off monsters), or doing monster hunts around the room (to prove to the child that no monsters are lurking.)
+Some parents have luck with techniques like “magical monster spray” (child sprays a bit of lavender-scented water at bedtime, to ward off monsters), or doing monster hunts around the room (to prove to the child that no monsters are lurking).
 And these certainly can work.
 However, be aware that these methods can also backfire because they play along with your child’s notion that monsters and scary creatures actually exist.
-In some cases, it can be better to simply remind your child frequently that monsters aren’t real, and that nothing in their room can hurt them.
+In some cases, it can be better to simply remind your child frequently that monsters aren’t real.
+Assure your little one that nothing in their room can hurt them.

 If your toddler or preschooler struggles with night terrors, be sure to check out Part Two of our Nightmares & Night Terrors series.